-The new OPEC Monthly Oil Market Report is out with crude only production numbers for August 2016.
-All charts are through August 2016.
+The new October OPEC Monthly Oil Market Report is out with crude only production numbers for September 2016.
+All charts are in thousand barrels per day.

-OPEC crude only production reached 33,237,000 barrels per day in August.
+OPEC crude only production reached 33,394,000 barrels per day in September.
 This includes Gabon.
+Since May, OPEC production has increased .8 million barrels per day.

 Algeria is in slow decline.